Danielmoraisg/AMP-Prediction/README.md

 ## how to use the functions listed in [example.ipynb](https://github.com/Danielmoraisg/AMP-Prediction/blob/main/example.ipynb)

-To use the functions listed in [example.ipynb](https://github.com/Danielmoraisg/AMP-Prediction/blob/main/example.ipynb) you must install one of the following webdrivers and point each function to it as the "diver_path" argument
+To use the functions listed in [example.ipynb](https://github.com/Danielmoraisg/AMP-Prediction/blob/main/example.ipynb) you must install one of the following webdrivers and point each function to it as the "driver_path" argument

 <table border="1" class="docutils">
 <colgroup>